-Personal Injury Attorneys Handling Pedestrian Accident Cases In Prince George's County, Anne Arundel County, Charles County, Baltimore, and the Maryland/DC/Metro area.
+Personal Injury Attorneys Handling Pedestrian Accident Cases In Prince George's County, Anne Arundel County, Charles County, Baltimore, and in the Maryland, Washington, DC, Metro area.

 Collisions involving pedestrians and vehicles are often very serious incidents, resulting in significant injury to the pedestrian.
 Whether the accident involves an automobile, bicycle, motorcycle, or commercial/transit truck—the victim must establish that the driver involved was negligent in the operation of his or her vehicle.